Classes

 Join Joi Weaver for this beginning 4-harness weaving class and learn how to weave your own fabrics!
 Joi will lead students through warping, weaving and finishing to create a series of elegant mug rugs.
 All materials are 10% off for students (please remind your cashier at checkout!), and looms are available to loan for students who do not already have a loom.

-Materials: 2 balls Pymouth Galway Sport in contrasting colors.
+Materials: 2 balls Plymouth Galway Sport in contrasting colors.

 Times: 10 am-4pm with a 1hr lunch break